 - Negative multiplier effect.
 During an economic stagnation, firms produce less and we will see low wage growth and high unemployment.
-However this low wage growth and high unemployment leads to lower spending, which in turn contributes to higher unemployment and lower wage growth.
+However, this low wage growth and high unemployment lead to lower spending, which in turn contributes to higher unemployment and lower wage growth.

 - Deflationary debt spiral.
 In a recession, budget deficits increase because of automatic fiscal stabilisers.
 In response, the government may seek to reduce the budget deficit, through limiting spending.
 However, the pursuit of austerity measures can lead to lower growth, and therefore governments miss their deficit reduction targets.
 In response, governments further tighten fiscal policy, leading to prolonged low growth.

 - Bank losses.
 In a balance sheet recession banks have to deal with many loan defaults.
 These bank losses mean they want to improve their reserve ratios.
 This makes banks reluctant to lend, and therefore firms and consumers struggle to find their usual access to finance.
 This holds back economic growth.

 - Global financial instability.
 Global financial instability will harm bank lending and reduce confidence.

 - Global recession.
 A recession in your main trading partner will make it difficult to increase exports.

 - Real wage unemployment.
 New Keynesians may stress micro-economic factors, such as sticky wages.
 If wages don’t fall to a new equilibrium, workers price themselves out of the labour market leading to prolonged unemployment.

 Economists will take different views on stagnant economies.